sailorprogrammer/GLFW-OpenGL-Project/README.md

 ## What is it?

-This is a CMake setup that loads glfw, OpenGL, stb_image, stb_truetype, and a custom 2d library.
+This is a CMake setup that loads glfw, OpenGL, stb_image, stb_truetype, and ImGUI.
 It works both on Windows and Linux.

 ## Why use cmakeSetup?
 It is cross-platform with linux,windows and it is easy to add libraries